UMAprotocol/protocol/documentation/oracle/dvm_interfaces.md

 `Commit`.

 It also takes the `hash` that the voter wishes to commit to.
-The `hash` is created by computing `keccak256(price, salt)`, where price is the `int256` price value that they wish to submit and `salt` is a random `int256` value.
-The voter must remember the `price` and `salt` that they submitted so they can reveal their commit later - otherwise, the commit cannot be revealed and the vote won't be counted.
+The `hash` is created by computing `keccak256(price, salt, time, address, roundId, identifier)`, where price is the `int256` price value that they wish to submit, `time` is the unix timestamp of the request being voted on, `address` is the voter's address (technically, the same one that will reveal the vote), `roundId` is the current voting round, `identifier` is the pricefeed identifier relevant to the price request, and `salt` is a random `int256` value.
+The voter must remember the inputs to the vote `hash` that they submitted so they can reveal their commit later - otherwise, the commit cannot be revealed and the vote won't be counted.

+Since transaction data is public, the salt will be revealed along with the vote.
+While this is the system’s expected behavior, voters should never reuse salts.
+If someone else is able to predict the voted price or knows that a price will be reused, then they can easily reveal the vote.

 A few notes: